debugger.debuggercontroller module

 The address parameter can be either an integer, or a list of integers.

-Internally, the debugger places breeakpoints on these addresses, resume the target, and wait for the target to break.
+Internally, the debugger places breakpoints on these addresses, resume the target, and wait for the target to break.
 Then the debugger removes the added breakpoints.

 The call is blocking and only returns when the target stops.